davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 ## Date unknown

+"HOW IT FREE??!?"

+I'm a Goethe."
+Have you read any of his works?"
+"Only the ones we have framed."

+Goethere "I know just the perfect book!
+The Frim by John Grisham."

+Tried out for Tennessee Vols Football as kicker.
 I was a groomsman in Mark and Emily's wedding.
 1992?

 Tee Eva: "I twisted my left buttock."
 2014?